 “The situation is dramatic, but we have good news,” said Laporta.

-“The strategic plan based on our credibility and experience, on the assets that Barca have, makes this situation temporary.
-I think that in a couple of years, the club’s economy will be healthy,”
+“The strategic plan based on our credibility and experience and on the assets that Barcelona has makes this situation temporary.
+I think that in a couple of years, the club’s economy will be healthy.”

-“I’d like to call on all Barca fans and the entire club to be united.
+“I’d like to call on all Barcelona fans and the entire club to be united.
 With football and unity, I’m convinced this era will be full of success.”